Initial Medical waste legislation

 Waste Legislation

-The Waste Management Act (Amendment) Act 2001 provide for a general duty on everyone not to hold, transport, recover or dispose of waste in a manner that causes or is likely to cause environmental pollution.
+This act provides for a general duty on everyone not to hold, transport, recover, or dispose of waste in a manner that causes or is likely to cause environmental pollution.

 Staying legally compliant